Skip to contents

 • Units: data units must match the reference (e.g., BMI kg/m^2, waist cm, height cm).

-• Policies: choose na_action (keep/omit/error), check_extreme + extreme_action for raw screening, and sds_cap + extreme_action for large SDS values.
+• Policies: choose na_action (keep/omit/error) and sds_cap + extreme_action to cap large SDS magnitudes.

 • Optional: return_summary = TRUE to get diagnostics, diagnostics = TRUE for warnings, verbose = TRUE for progress.